Varicose Veins and Pregnancy

 The good news for many women is that the varicose veins that develop during pregnancy return to normal after the baby is born.
 As the conditions that led to the varicose veins disappear after giving birth, so too, in most cases, will the varicose veins themselves.
 There is a greater chance, however, of the problem disappearing if there are steps taken during pregnancy, as outlined below, to minimize both the occurrence and severity of varicose veins.

-One of the easiest actions to take to help reduce the risk of developing varicose veins during pregnancy is to wear high-quality compression hosiery.
-Maternity pantyhose provides gradient compression, providing the highest level of pressure at the ankle and gradually decreasing the pressure up the leg.
+One of the easiest actions to take to help reduce the risk of developing varicose veins during pregnancy is to wear high-quality compression stockings.
+Maternity pantyhose like Jobst UltraSheer or Mediven Comfort, and Sigvaris provide gradient compression, providing the highest level of pressure at the ankle and gradually decreasing the pressure up the leg.
 This design gently compresses the leg muscles, squeezing the veins, and helping to push the blood back toward the heart.

 Regular, sensible exercise is another means of minimizing varicose vein risk.
 Simply walking regularly helps to strengthen the leg muscles, providing more support for the veins in the legs and helping, through the compression of the muscles as your walk, to move the blood out of the leg and back toward the lungs and heart.
 Your doctor can offer advice on exercise that is appropriate and healthful during pregnancy.